KodeMunkie/imagetozxspec/doc/readme.md

 * TAP (.tap/tape file)
 This is for the real enthusiasts.
-Using this option will convert your images to a slideshow, prepared as a ".tap" file suitable for emulators or with conversion, real Spectrum hardware.
+Using this option will convert your images to a slideshow, prepared as a ".tap" file suitable for emulators or with conversion to audio or DivIDE, real Spectrum hardware.
 On loading you will be presented with a prompt informing you that it is the Image to ZX Spec program and that you can choose the delay between images (or frames in the case of video) for the slideshow.
 Images using this format will